Dr. Michael M. Hutchison

 Selected Working Papers, Forthcoming Publications and Recent Publications (2010-13)

 “Dove or Hawk?
-Characterizing Monetary Policy Regime Switches in India”, forthcoming Emerging Markets Review, May 2013, with R. Sengupta and N. Singh.
+Characterizing Monetary Policy Regime Switches in India”, Emerging Markets Review, 2013, with R. Sengupta and N. Singh.

-"Credit ratings and the pricing of sovereign debt during the Euro crisis", working paper, May 2013, with J. Aizenman and M. Binici.
+"Credit ratings and the pricing of sovereign debt during the Euro crisis", June 2013, forthcoming Oxford Review of Economic Policy, with J. Aizenman and M. Binici.
+Also published as NBER working paper no. 19125 (June 2013).

-"China’s Financial Linkages with Asia and the Global Financial Crisis", working paper, March 2013, forthcoming Journal of International Money and Finance, with R. Glick.
+"China’s Financial Linkages with Asia and the Global Financial Crisis", In Press Journal of International Money and Finance, July 2013, with R. Glick.

 "Do Sound Public Finances Require Fiscal Rules Or Is Market Pressure Enough?", European Commission